shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 title: Biased stochastic approximation for latent processes
 ---

-We apply biased stochastic approximation to optimize a relative entropy objective for latent Markov processes.
+We apply biased stochastic approximation and variational inference to optimize a relative entropy objective for latent Markov processes.
 Using this technique, we prove under some regularity conditions that the learning algorithm converges to a local minima.

 We will be using biased stochastic approximation [KMMW19] where the stochastic updates are dependent on the past but the conditional expectation of the stochastic updates given the past is not equal to the mean field.
 These biased stochastic approximation schemes generalize the classical expectation maximization algorithm [KMMW19].